Drafting your first investment round.

 Be careful with Strategic Partners

 It is very tempting to get a very strong potential long-term growth partner as an angel.
 But usually this turns out to be a too strong commitment in a too early stage.
 Most properly you will pivot and no longer need that channel.
-Look for people and skills, not single ressources.
+Look for people and skills, not single resources.

 The goal of the angel is not to provide their distribution network, but to give you the insight and help needed to create your own.